 Here is the rendering window, as you can see there is a PCM section where you can choose to Encode or not, the Type of file (WAV or AIFF), the Bit Depth (mentioned previously in detail), and the Dither Options, where you can select which Dithering Mode will be used when you are rendering to any bit depth lower than 32-bit (preserving a large dynamic range).

 As you can see here, when exporting as 32bit in Ableton Live, the dithering option is actually greyed out, because it’s not necessary, as mentioned above.

-However, with a 24 or 16-bit depth, you can pick from different dithering options when going down to 16/24 bits.
+However, with a 24 or 16-bit depth, you can pick from different dithering options when going down to 16/24 bits (it´s always used when you downgrade your sample quality).
 You can choose from:

 Rectangular (even but with more quantization error),

 Triangular (set by default by Ableton and the safest mode to choose),